 - Inpatient hospital services

 Medicare Part A will provide full coverage for up to 60 days in an inpatient setting.
-From days 61 to 90, Medicare Part A will still provide coverage, but you will pay a copay $371 per day in 2021.
+From days 61 to 90, Medicare Part A will still provide coverage, but you will have to pay a copay $371 for each day you are in the hospital.
 After 90 days, Medicare Part A will no longer provide coverage.

 However, Medicare Part A provides 60 lifetime reserve days.
-Using those, Medicare will still provide coverage for your hospital stay after 90 days but you will pay for a copayment of $742 per day.
+Using those, Medicare will still provide coverage for your hospital stay after 90 days but you will pay a sizeable copayment each day.

 Medicare Part B covers 80 percent of the costs of total knee replacement surgery.
 You will pay for the remaining 20 percent.

-Part C and Part D Coverage for Total Knee Replacement Surgery
+Part C and Part D Coverage for Knee Replacement Surgery

 Medicare Part D plans provide coverage for medications that you need after the total knee replacement surgery.
 Medicare Part D is a prescription drug plan, and just like Medicare Part C, Medicare Part D plans are provided by private insurance companies.